 Subtypes of DLBCL

 A number of DLBCLs have been categorized into subtypes which differ with respect to certain characteristics:

-- A type of white blood cell that participates in immune responses by destroying harmful substances or cells./histiocyte-rich B-cell lymphoma: When viewed under a microscope, this form of DLBCL looks like a few scattered large and atypical B-cells in a background of many normal T cells and histiocytes, which are cells that migrate from Spongy material found inside the bones containing stem cells that develop into three types of cells: red blood cells that deliver oxygen to the body and take away carbon dioxide; white blood cells that protect the body from infection; and platelets into tissues.
+- T-cell/histiocyte-rich B-cell lymphoma: When viewed under a microscope, this form of DLBCL looks like a few scattered large and atypical B-cells in a background of many normal T cells and histiocytes, which are cells that migrate from bone marrow into tissues.

 - Primary DLBCL of the central nervous system (CNS): This refers to all DLBCLs that originate in either the brain or the eye.
 Occasionally, patients who do not have this subtype may still develop secondary DLBCL of the CNS, which occurs when the lymphoma moves into the brain or spinal cord at a later time.

 - Primary cutaneous DLBCL, leg type: This type of DLBCL consists of large transformed B-cells that typically appear as red or bluish-red tumors.
 Despite its name, the disease can involve the trunk, arms, legs, buttocks, or anywhere on the body.
 These lymphomas can also spread to areas other than just the skin.